waxx567/Dell/Wayne McRae 3D portfolio/README.md

 # Wayne McRae 3D Portfolio

+## Project overview

 🤖 Introduction

-My portfolio website created was built with React.js for handling the user interface, Three.js for rendering 3D elements, and styled with TailwindCSS.
+This portfolio website was built with React.js for handling the user interface, Three.js for rendering 3D elements, and styled with TailwindCSS.
 The primary goal is to demonstrate my skills in a unique manner and leave a lasting impact.

 ⚙️ Tech Stack